 Situated in the foothills of the Santa Catalina mountains, it is also a very fertile area.
 This has helped established Jaén as the world capital of olive oil due to the fact that it produces the most olive oil in the world.
 The economy of Jaén has depended on this in the past; the inhabitants refer to olive oil as liquid gold.

-The city of high and is one of the upcoming tourist destinations for those looking to visit Spain.
+The city is one of the upcoming tourist destinations for those looking to visit Spain.
 It certainly has an impressive history and natural beauty to draw in a wide variety of tourists.

 In 1246, the Christian Kingdom of Castille reconquered the city and the new border between the Kingdoms of Castille and Al-Andalus put the city firmly in Christian hands.
 Now a border fortification, the castle was again expanded; a second castle was built next to it, called the Alcazar Nuevo (new castle), in 1252.